 If a grinder is out of the question, then you can use ground coffee – just ask to get it ground on the coarse side of a filter grind.

-To some extent, the right coffee beans to choose for cold brew will depend on how you plan use it.
+To some extent, the right coffee beans to choose for cold brew will depend on how you plan on using it.

-A typical espresso blend can work ok if you’re planning to add milk to the finished product.
+A typical espresso blend is good if you plan to add milk to the finished product.
 However, something roasted lighter, like a filter roast or a light espresso roast, is usually better for serving straight up.